Serhiy Tatusyak

-Serhiy Pylypovych Tatusyak (Ukrainian: Сергій Пилипович Татусяк; born 5 April 1955) is a Ukrainian politician and socio-political figure, who had served as the Head of the Vinnytsia Oblast Council from 2010 to 2014.
+Serhiy Pylypovych Tatusyak (Ukrainian: Сергій Пилипович Татусяк; born 5 April 1955) is a Ukrainian politician and socio-political figure, who served as Head of the Vinnytsia Oblast Council from 2010 to 2014.

-He had been the Member of the Verkhovna Rada of the 4th convocation, serving from 2005 to 2006, having served as the Deputy Chairman of the Vinnytsia Oblast State Administration from 1997 to 2005.
+He had been the Member of the Verkhovna Rada of the 4th convocation, serving from 2005 to 2006, having served as Deputy Chairman of the Vinnytsia Oblast State Administration from 1997 to 2005.

-Bigraophy
+Biography

-Serhiy Tatusyak was born on 5 April 1955 in the village of Zhabokrichka, Chechelnitsky district, Vinnitsa Oblast. to a Ukrainian family.
-He is an ethic Ukrainian.
-His mother, Solomiya Yevhenivna, lives with her daughter, and with Serhiy's sister; while his father, Phylyp Kharitonovych, died in October 2015.
+Serhiy Tatusyak was born on 5 April 1955 in the village of Zhabokrichka, Chechelnitsky district, Vinnitsa Oblast, to a Ukrainian family.
+He is an ethnic Ukrainian.
+His mother, Solomiya Yevhenivna, lives with her daughter, and with Serhiy's sister; his father, Phylyp Kharitonovych, died in October 2015.

-At an early age, he and his family moved to the village of Balanivka, Bershad district, Vinnytsia region, where grew up in the family of a forester.
+At an early age, Tatusyak and his family moved to the village of Balanivka, Bershad district, Vinnytsia region, where he grew up in the family of a forester.
 Serhiy was educated at a secondary school in the village of Balanivka, where he graduated in 1972.

 In 1978, he received higher education at the Vinnitsa State Pedagogical Institute named after.
 N. Ostrovsky, majoring in “Teacher of Physical Education".

 From 1978 to 1980, he worked as a volleyball coach and teacher at Children's Sports School No. 3 in Vinnitsa.
 For a year he worked as a senior engineer of the regional construction team, and subsequently from 1981 to 1985 - head of the department of defense mass work of the Vinnitsa regional committee of the LKSMU.

 Since 1985, he was the Chairman of the Vinnytsia Regional Council of the Kolos Physical Culture and Sports Society.

 Between 1994 and 1997, he was the president of the joint-stock company “Football Club “Niva”” in Vinnitsa, which under his management achieved the greatest success - representing Ukraine in European competitions.
 In 1996, Tatusyak began political activity in the People's Democratic Party of Ukraine (PDP).

 On 22 October 1997, Tatusyak was appointed the deputy Governor of Vinnytsia Oblast.

 In 1998, he graduated from the Ternopil Academy of National Economy with a degree in Economist.

 In 2005, he graduated from the National Academy of Public Administration under the President of Ukraine and received a Master of Public Administration degree.

 On 1 November 2005, Tatusyak became a member of parliament, a people’s deputy of the Verkhovna Rada of Ukraine of the 4th convocation from the bloc “For a United Ukraine!”, and was a member of the Committee on State Construction and Local Self-Government.

 On 11 November 2010, at the founding session of the Vinnytsia Regional Council of the 6th convocation, Tatusyak was elected chairman of the Vinnytsia Regional Council by an absolute majority of 132 deputies.